 Please refer to the Education-Training section of the Ft.
 Detrick Military Installation's guide for information on College/Technical opportunities.

 FCPS is a successful school system in a diverse and growing community.
 Frederick County bridges rural, suburban, and urban lifestyles near both the Washington, DC and Baltimore metropolitan communities.
-There were 41,378 students enrolled in FCPS as of September 30, 2016.
-We serve students with varying needs, including about 4,200 students receiving special education services (10.1%), 2,400 ELL (English Language Learners (5.8%), and about 11,000 receiving Free and/or Reduced Meal Services (26.6%).
+Enrollment as of September 30, 2021 was 45,000 students.
+The racial/ethnic composition of our student body is 52% White; 20% Hispanic/ Latino; 14% Black/African American; 7% Asian; 7% two or more races; and less than 1% American Indian/Alaskan Native and Pacific Islander/Native Hawaiian.
+We serve students with varying needs, including almost 5,100 students receiving special education services (11%), about 3,300 English Learners (7%), and about 13,300 receiving free or reduced-price meal services (26%).

-Frederick County is home to 66 schools, including 37 elementary schools, 13 middle schools, 10 high schools, 3 public charter schools, and alternative school, special education school, and a Career and Technology Center.
-Plans are underway to add 2 more elementary schools in the next 3 years.
+Frederick County is home to 69 schools, including 38 elementary schools, 13 middle schools, 10 high schools, 4 public charter schools, an alternative school, a special education school, Flexible Evening High and a Career and Technology Center.

-We balance top-rate academics with personal caring and individual attention you would expect in a small town community.
-In FCPS, we understand that the children we educate today will be the adults caring our community's health, homes, businesses, and neighborhoods tomorrow.
+We balance top-rate academics with the personal caring and individual attention you would expect in a small town community.
+In FCPS, we understand that the children we educate today will be the adults caring for our community's health, homes, businesses, and neighborhoods tomorrow.
 Frederick County's investment in public education is an investment in our future.
-Our operating budget for FY2017 is $555,825,971 and nearly 47% of our funding comes from our local county government.
+Our operating budget for FY2023 is $822,836,251 with just over 44% of our funding coming from our local county government.

 The results we achieve are impressive.
-Frederick County students consistently outpace their state and national peers in academic achievement measures such as the SAT college-entrance exam.
-Indeed, all Frederick County high schools rank in the nation's top 10% for encouraging students to take challenging Advanced Placement (AP) or International Baccalaureate tests, according to The Washington's Post's 2016 Challenge Index.
-FCPS's graduation rate is a high 93.5%, while our dropout rate is 3.5%, Maryland's second lowest.
+Frederick County students consistently outpace their state and national peers in academic achievement measures such as the SAT college entrance exam.
+Students in our class of 2020 received $62 million in scholarship offers.
+FCPS’s Class of 2020 graduation rate was a high 92.4% (compared to Maryland's 86.6% average), while our dropout rate was 4.0% (compared with the state's 8.3%).

 FCPS requires a minimum of 25 credits to graduate.
 This includes the minimum 21 credits beyond the 8th grade that the Maryland State Board of Education requires and 4 additional credits that FCPS requires: 1 in math and 3 in career pathway credits.